-Mount Everest view Trek is a concise, to-the-point and a very popular trekking package for the lovers of the Himalayas who want to see the Everest Himalayan Range at close quarters.
-This full-featured trekking package to Tyangboche is true to its name- it offers the spectacular panoramic view of some of the worlds tallest mountain peaks including the Mount Everest, Mount Lhotse, Mount Pumori, Mount Thamserku, among others.
-Not to mention it gives you a rare window into the living culture of Sherpas and Tibetan Buddhism, whose sacred prayer flags flutter in the high mountains of the Himalayan range and whose inscriptions on the Mani walls lay they're engraved through time immemorial.
+Everest View Trek is a popular trekking package for those who are interested in the Himalayas and want to see the major peaks of the Everest range close up.
+This full-featured trekking package is true to its name; it offers spectacular panoramic views of several of the world’s tallest mountains including mounts Everest, Lhotse, Pumori, and Thamserku, among others.
+Additionally, participants will have a rare glimpse into the living cultures of the Sherpas and Tibetan Buddhists whose sacred prayer flags flutter high in the mountains and whose inscriptions on the Mani walls lay engraved through time immemorial.

 WHAT ARE THE SALIENT FEATURES OF EVEREST VIEW TREK?

 Everest view trek provides a great opportunity for getting close to Mount Everest.
 It takes you Lukla Airport, renowned Namche Bazar, treks you on one of the high altitude steep gradient trails, offers spectacular view of the Mount Everest Himalayan Range, its vegetation and wildlife, close look into the culture of Sherpas and Buddhism and not to forget the famous Tyangboche monastery – one of the oldest Tibetan Buddhism influenced monasteries in the area.
 All this in just ten days.

 WHY SHOULD YOU TREK TO EVEREST REGION WITH US?